perherman/project_SACA/read_me.rst

 Features
 --------
-* If address entered is incorrect a messagewindow suggest the correct address* Provides a validated entry form to ensure correct data
 *   Ability to check and validate registered address against the official Swedish zip code register
+*   If address entered is incorrect it gives an error message with info of what is wrong, and also a messagewindow suggesting the correct address
+*   Translates error codes from Swedish to English using Googletrans
+*   Provides a validated entry form to ensure correct data
 *   Stores corrected data to CSV files
-* View a sample of Swedish addresses, both correct and incorrect, for foreign users so that they can test the application
+*   Ability to view a sample of Swedish addresses, both correct and incorrect, for foreign users so that they can test the application
 *   Auto-fills form fields whenever possible, in this version the Country code.
 *   Ability to view saved correct addresses from the CSV-file
 *   The application uses keyboard inputs.
 So using the mouse is not necessary

 Authors
 -------